 Our product pipeline includes trabodenoson monotherapy delivered in an eye drop formulation, as well as a fixed-dose combination, or FDC, of trabodenoson with latanoprost given once-daily, or QD.
-We are also evaluating the potential of trabodenoson to slow the loss of vision associated with glaucoma and degenerative retinal diseases.
-Statistically significant results for the primary endpoint of our completed Phase 2 clinical trial indicate that trabodenoson monotherapy has IOP-lowering effects in line with existing therapies, with a favorable safety and tolerability profile at all doses tested.
-Our completed Phase 2 trial of trabodenoson co-administered with latanoprost, a prostaglandin analogue, or PGA, demonstrated IOP-lowering in patients who have previously had inadequate responses to treatment with latanoprost.
-These patients represent PGA poor-responders, as evidenced by persistently elevated IOP at levels that typically require the addition of a second drug to further lower IOP.
+Statistically significant results for the primary endpoint of our completed Phase 2 clinical trial indicate that trabodenoson monotherapy has IOP-lowering effects in line with the best existing therapies, with a favorable safety and tolerability profile at all doses tested.

+We are completing a Phase 2 trial of trabodenoson with latanoprost and expect results from this trial to be reported in the fourth quarter of 2014.
 We are planning an End-of-Phase 2 meeting with the U.S. Food and Drug Administration, or FDA, for trabodenoson monotherapy in the first half of 2015.
 We expect to initiate a Phase 3 program for trabodenoson monotherapy in mid-2015, which will consist of two Phase 3 pivotal trials and a long-term safety study.
-Based on our estimates of the rate of patient enrollment and assuming commencement in mid-2015, we expect to report top-line data from the first pivotal Phase 3 trial by late 2016 or early 2017.
+Based on our estimates of the rate of patient enrollment and assuming commencement in mid-2015, we expect to report top-line data from the first of the two pivotal Phase 3 trials by late 2016 or early 2017, with a second pivotal trial being completed in 2017.
 If the primary objectives of our Phase 3 program are met, we plan to submit a New Drug Application, or NDA, to the FDA for marketing approval of trabodenoson for the treatment of glaucoma in the United States.
 We plan to submit a marketing authorization application, or MAA, in Europe after filing our NDA for approval of trabodenoson in the United States.

 According to IMS Health sales of glaucoma drugs in 2013 were approximately \$2.0 billion in the United States and \$5.6 billion worldwide.
 According to the British Journal of Ophthalmology, there were an estimated 2.8 million Americans with glaucoma in 2010.
 Once glaucoma develops, it is a chronic condition that requires life-long treatment.
-PGAs are the most widely prescribed drug class for glaucoma and include the most widely prescribed glaucoma drug, latanoprost.
+Prostaglandin analogs, or PGAs, are the most widely prescribed drug class for glaucoma and include the most widely prescribed glaucoma drug, latanoprost.
 When PGA monotherapy is insufficient to control IOP or is poorly tolerated, non-PGA products, such as beta blockers, alpha agonists and carbonic anhydrase inhibitors, are generally used either as an add-on therapy to the PGA or as an alternative monotherapy.
 Both PGAs and non-PGAs can cause adverse effects in the eye.
 In addition, non-PGA drugs can have adverse effects in the rest of the body and have been shown to have poor tolerability profiles.
 As a result, we believe there is a significant unmet need for a treatment that effectively lowers IOP by restoring outflow and the natural pressure control by the TM, that has a favorable safety and tolerability profile, and that works effectively in combination with other treatments.